How to Use Lens Distortion and Compression in Photography

 I shot this with a focal length of 50mm.
 Now that I've gone on and on about the Zeiss color rendition, I am very tempted to complain about the blues and greens in this image.
 Anyway, there's little overall distortion in this image.
 It's good if accuracy is your main goal.

 I shot this image at a 100mm focal length and it's not the best image but it's here to make a point, not look pretty.
 When I was starting out, I always just wanted to know what the "best" lens is and it took me a while to understand that it completely depends on what I'm trying to accomplish.
-The zoom is great if I want to compress something and give the impression that things are closer together than they actually are or if I just really need the zoom (like while on safari, which is literally what I bought this lens for).
+The zoom is great if I want to compress something and give the impression that things are closer together than they actually are or if I just really need the zoom (like while on safari, which is literally what I bought this lens for way back in 2015).